specklesystems/speckle-docs/automate/function-specification.md

 1. A Function MUST expect to be run with [Posix-process `rlimits` set](https://github.com/opencontainers/runtime-spec/blob/main/config.md#process).

 1. A Function MUST expect to be run without any allowed Linux [Capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) and without the ability to add new privileges.

+1. A Function MUST run on AMD 64-bit architecture.